 Thankfully, we all grow up and as adults Karen, Steve and I have shared supportive, loving and loyal relationships with each other… no doubt, in part because she forgave us.
 Throughout her life, over and over again, Karen freely gave forgiveness for hurts both large and small.
 I find it to be the hardest thing of all to do and yet she made it seem effortless.
 I know it was not.

-Karen could not cook and she was the first to admit this.
-She never made a birthday cake that wasn’t lopsided or challenged in some way… but they always worked beautifully for gathering friends and family around to sing happy birthday to a beaming kid.
+Karen couldn’t cook and she was the first to admit it.
+She never made a birthday cake that wasn’t lopsided or challenged in some way… but they were always perfect for gathering friends and family around to sing happy birthday to a beaming kid.

 She was also a pear shaped woman who wasn’t afraid to wear short shorts or a bathing suit.
 That’s a whole other kind of confidence!